Jerry-Shaw/Nervsys/README.md

     explain:
     All requests via ajax from the domains above in the section are allowed, with the request headers accepted.

+    NOTICE:
+    If "*" is set in the keys, that means CORS will be opened to all incoming domains with defined headers accepted.

 ### INIT